seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 On what compulsion must I? tell me that.

 **PORTIA**
-The quality of mercy is not strain’d,
+The quality of mercy is not strain'd,
 It droppeth as the gentle rain from heaven
 Upon the place beneath: it is twice blest;
 It blesseth him that gives and him that takes:
-’Tis mightiest in the mightiest: it becomes
+'Tis mightiest in the mightiest: it becomes
 The throned monarch better than his crown;
 His sceptre shows the force of temporal power,
 The attribute to awe and majesty,